CERTCC/Vultron/docs/topics/behavior_logic/msg_em_bt.md

 ## Messages That Lead to a Simple Acknowledgment.

 Next is a branch handling all the messages that will result in a simple acknowledgment (_EK_).

-First, we handle embargo error messages (_EE_), which additionally trigger a general inquiry (_GI_) message to attempt to resolve the problem.
+(A) First, we handle embargo error messages (_EE_), which additionally trigger a general inquiry (_GI_) message to attempt to resolve the problem.

-Second are embargo termination messages (_ET_).
+(B) Second are embargo termination messages (_ET_).
 If the Participant is already in the EM *eXited* state (_X_), no further action is taken (aside from the _EK_).
 Otherwise, if the Participant is in either *Active* or *Revise* EM states, the _ET_ message triggers a state transition $q^{em} \xrightarrow{t} X$.

-Embargo rejections are handled next in a simple sequence that returns the state from *Proposed* to *None*.
+(C) Embargo rejections are handled next in a simple sequence that returns the state from *Proposed* to *None*.

 ### Handling Viable Embargo Messages

-The final chunk of the simple acknowledge branch handles EM messages received when the case state permits embargo viability ($q^{cs} \in \cdot\cdot\cdot pxa$).
+(D) The final chunk of the simple acknowledge branch handles EM messages received when the case state permits embargo viability
+($q^{cs} \in \cdot\cdot\cdot pxa$).
 A variety of actions can be taken in this case state, as shown in the next diagram.